 As per the school's Alternative Accountability Measurement Plan, academic outcome data is presented by charter school enrollment year, by high school entry year cohort, by rate of attendance and level of risk.
 This section will summarize that information, which was provided by the school as part of the charter Renewal Application.
-Given that the school is currently in its fifth year of operation, and has graduated only 61 students, and although their program is promising, there is not yet sufficient outcome data to fully evaluate the effectiveness of the school in a fair or representative manner.

-Student Performance - Compared to Similar Schools (Alternative Accountability Plan)
+Student Performance - Compared to Similar Schools (Alternative Accountability Measurement Plan)